U.S. News Rankings

 Campus Info & Services

 Curtis Institute of Music offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
-Curtis Institute of Music also offers campus safety and security services like late night transport/escort service and 24-hour emergency telephones.
+Curtis Institute of Music also offers campus safety and security services like late night transport/escort service, 24-hour emergency telephones, and controlled dormitory access (key, security card, etc).
 Alcohol is not permitted for students of legal age at Curtis Institute of Music.

 |Students who have cars on campus||0%|